renatoargh/snippets/README.md

 # snippets
 General code snippets.

-### How to reset auto increment value for a MySQL table?
+### How to reset auto increment value for a MySQL table

 ```sql
 ALTER TABLE tablename AUTO_INCREMENT = 1